davidji99/terraform-provider-herokux/docs/resources/data_connector.md

 * `excluded_columns` - `<list(string)>` List of columns to exclude.

 * `settings` - `<map>` Properties of the connector.
 Please visit [this article](https://devcenter.heroku.com/articles/heroku-data-connectors#update-configuration) for a list of valid properties that can be set for this attribute.
+Please also note the following:

+    * Due to API limitations, settings that are removed do not get unset remotely.
+Therefore, if you wish to remove a settings, please set its value to the default value as mentioned in the article above and keep the setting in your configuration.

 -> **IMPORTANT!**
 The only updatable attributes are `settings` and `state`.
 All other attribute modifications will result